WHAT TO DO IN PARIS IN 4 DAYS – ITINERARY

 I am not a party person or night owl, but strolling through Paris at night is my personal top-top-top tip.
 No other city is as beautiful at night as Paris.

-The City of Lights deserves its name and all the illuminated buildings (and some sights) make Paris the most beautiful city at night!
+The City of Lights deserves its name, and all the illuminated buildings (and some sights) make Paris the most beautiful city at night!

-If in Paris, plan to sleep a few hours less than regular, so you can spend at least two of three nights (or at least late evenings) outdoors.
+If in Paris, plan to sleep a few hours less than regular, so you can spend at least two or three nights (or at least late evenings) outdoors.
 You will not regret it!
 That I can say for sure.

 End your day at the Eiffel Tower.
 I am like a child, amazed by illuminated buildings and especially by their beauty.
 For a few minutes, at the top of the hour, it even sparkles!
 Yes, it is amazing, and ending your day there, buying a snack, and sitting outside is just beyond perfection.

 OMG – I see it myself – this first day in Paris is crazy.
 But I have done it myself – it is doable!

 If you didn’t make it inside the Louvre the day before, you could start your day there.
 If you did make it, start your day with some time at the park.

 After all the walking and exploring on the first day in Paris, the second day can start slowly.
 Why not in the lovely Jardin des Tuileries, which is next to the Louvre?